Insight Exchange resources are designed to be free for anyone to ensure cost is no barrier to access.

 Throughout our resources we use the word:

-- ‘Perpetrator’ to refer to a person who is wrongly harming or has harmed others, not as an identity term.
+‘Perpetrator’ to refer to a person who is deliberately harming or has harmed others, not as an identity term.